NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.txt

 -----
 Looking for a contributor for these features, or what else you would like to work on: (I have many photos of these)

-- Modeling of more detailed cockpit interior.
 - More accurate gears and gear doors.
-- Engine reverser.
 - Black livery.
 - Grey/black livery.